Fast Facts

 Study a core program in Psychology along with additional electives to suit your interests.
 Choose from a range of specialised subjects, including forensic psychology, memory and cognition, cognitive neuroscience, psychopathology, intercultural psychology, and social psychology.

 Your knowledge of psychological theory is highly applicable to professional practice in numerous areas including behaviour insights, marketing, experimental science, data interpretation and more.
-Combine this degree with business or sports and exercise science to broaden your skillset.
+Combine this degree with business to broaden your skillset.

 JCU Psychological Science graduates are innovative, critical thinkers who are widely-skilled and contribute valuably in their chosen fields.